HernandezEduin/Classification-Datatasets/README.md

 # Classification Datatasets
- Simple example on how to train models on the classification tasks
+ Simple example on how to train models on the classification tasks using pytorch.

 ## Available Datasets for Training and Validation:
 1. MNIST